Gluten-free eating. Food fad or health benefit?

 The difference betwen celiac disease & gluten intolerance

 Celiac disease is a medical concern where even small amounts of gluten cause the small intestine to become damaged and lose the ability to absorb essential nutrients such as carbohydrates, protein, fat, vitamins and minerals causing serious health concerns.
-A strict gluten-free diet is the only cure for celiac disease.
+The treatment for celiac disease is adherence to a strict gluten-free diet.
 For more information, visit the Canadian Celiac Association at celiac.ca.

 Gluten intolerant would be an appropriate term to describe those who have tested negative for celiac disease but find that limiting large quantities of gluten-rich foods improves how they feel.
 Someone with a gluten intolerance would likely experience digestive issues such as gas or bloating with a big pasta meal or heaping bowl of wheat containing breakfast cereal.
 They may, however, be able to handle small amounts of gluten found in foods such as soy sauce or be able to consume small portions of wheat cereal or bread.